 Inventory days formula and why it's useful

 Inventory days formula is equivalent to the average number of days each item or SKU (stock keeping unit) is in the warehouse.
 A company’s Inventory days is an important inventory metric that measures how long a product is in storage before being sold.
 If the metric is high, there may not be enough demand for it, the product might be too expensive or it's time to rethink how it's being promoted.
-If the inventory days are too low, companies risk stockouts, supply chain disruptions or ultimately losing customers.
+If the inventory days are too low, companies risk stock outs, supply chain disruptions or ultimately losing customers.

 Inventory days is also commonly referred to as Inventory Days of Supply, Days Inventory Outstanding (DIO), Days in Inventory (DII) or Days Sales Inventory (DSI).

 An inventory days metric is useful for distribution businesses because it allows a proper allocation of storage costs for inventory (storage costs or holding costs are part of the overall inventory costs).
 The less time each item spends in inventory, the lower the cost of storage.
-For example, if a product has an annual storage cost of 24%, but if it only remained in inventory for four months, how much was paid in holding costs for it?
+For example, if a product has an annual storage cost of 24%, but it only remained in inventory for four months, how much was paid in holding costs for it?
 The answer is 8% (24% / 3).
 We must remember that typically the cost of storing an item is represented as a percentage of its valuation (in the previous example, 24%).

 How to calculate inventory days?